gumption/lifelines/docs/Intro to lifelines.rst

 leaders around the world.
 A political leader in this case is defined by a single individual's time in office who controls the ruling regime.
-This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenor, and the death event is the retirement of the individual.
-Censorship can occur if they are a) still in offices at the time of dataset complilation (2008), or b) die while in office (this includes assassinations).
+This could be an elected president, unelected dictator, monarch, etc. The birth event is the start of the individual's tenure, and the death event is the retirement of the individual.
+Censorship can occur if a political leader is a) still in office at the time of dataset compilation (2008), or b) dies while in office (this includes assassinations).

-For example, the Bush regime began in 2000 and officially ended in 2008 upon his retirement, thus this regime's lifespan was 8 years and the "death" event was observed.
-On the other hand, the JFK regime lasted 2 years, from 1961 and 1963, and the regime's official death event *was not* observed -- JFK died before his official retirement.
+For example, the George W. Bush regime in the U.S. began in 2000 and officially ended in 2008 upon his retirement, thus this regime's lifespan was 8 years and the "death" event was observed.
+On the other hand, the John F. Kennedy regime lasted 2 years, from 1961 and 1963, and the regime's official death event *was not* observed -- JFK died before his official retirement.

-(This is an example that has gladly redefined the birth and death events, and infact completely flips the idea upside down by using deaths as the censorship event.
+(This is an example that highlights the differences in the meanings of *birth* and *death* events in survival analysis, and in fact completely flips the ideas upside down by using deaths as the censorship event.
 This is also an example where the current time is not the only cause of censorship -- there are alternative events (eg: death in office) that can censor.)